All articles

 Finding thread roots

 After the first pass, thread roots are containers with no parent.
-In a well-formed thread, there is one root (the first message).
+In a well-formed thread, there's one root (the first message).
 In practice, missing messages and malformed References headers create multiple roots.
-KaryoSpace groups multiple roots under a synthetic root keyed by the subject line (normalized by stripping Re:/Fwd: prefixes).
+KaryoSpace groups multiple roots under a synthetic root keyed by the subject line (normalised by stripping Re:/Fwd: prefixes).

 func findRoots(containers map[string]*ThreadContainer) []*ThreadContainer {